Abhay-Sharma-coder/PathAI-Smart-Roadmap-Generator/README.md

 ## 💡 Learnings & Hackathon Experience

-Built as part of the **CTAE Hackathon**, this project challenged me to integrate complex AI APIs into a user-friendly web interface.
+This project challenged me to integrate complex AI APIs into a user-friendly web interface.
 It improved my understanding of prompt engineering, asynchronous JavaScript, and state management for tracking user progress.

 ---
 *Built with ❤️ by [Abhay Kumar Sharma](https://github.com/Abhay-Sharma-coder)*